SIA-Institute/wiki_k12_shooting/README.md

 1. Claened data is called _school_county_v2.csv_

-2. Using code like this to merge dataframe.
+2. Using code like this to merge with census dataframe.
 ```Python
 df_county.merge(df_census,left_on=['States','County'],right_on=['States','County'],how='left')